openvinotoolkit/open_model_zoo/tools/downloader/README.md

 See the "Shared options" section for information on other options accepted by the script.

-Model quantizer usage
+Model Quantizer Usage
 ---------------------

 Before you run the model quantizer, you must prepare a directory with the datasets required for the quantization process.
 This directory will be referred to as `<DATASET_DIR>` below.
-You can find more detailed information about dataset preparation in the [Dataset Preparation Guide](../../datasets.md).
+You can find more detailed information about dataset preparation in the <a href="https://github.com/opencv/open_model_zoo/blob/develop/datasets.md">Dataset Preparation Guide</a>.

 The basic usage is to run the script like this: